Candalistic/Game/README.md

 # Game
-This is an app for playing jeopardy for Doctor Who.
+This is an app for playing Doctor Who themed Jeopardy.